What You Need to Know About Milford Sound and the Road to Milford Sound

 If you prefer a more dry approach to see what lies 10 metres beneath the water of Milford Sound, visit the underwater observatory at Harrison Cove.
 The large windows give you an opportunity to view the fish in their natural habitat.

-Cruise and underwater observatory combos are available with Southern Discoveries (more info on Viator, Tripadvisor and Klook).
+Cruise and underwater observatory combos are available with Southern Discoveries.

 Scenic Flight

-Really treat yourself to a birds-eye-view of Milford Sound.
+Really treat yourself to a birds eye view of Milford Sound.
 Either take a helicopter or plane flight over the famous fiords.
-Depart from Milford Sound with Milford Sound Helicopters (more info on Viator and Tripadvisor), Te Anau with Te Anau Helicopter Services (on Viator and Tripadvisor), Wanaka with Siberia Experience (on Viator and Tripadvisor), and Queenstown with Over The Top Helicopters (on Viator, Tripadvisor and Klook).
+Depart from Milford Sound with Milford Sound Helicopters, Te Anau with Te Anau Helicopter Services, Wanaka with Siberia Experience, and Queenstown with Over The Top Helicopters.

-Compare flights from Queenstown in the 6 Best Scenic Flights to Milford Sound from Queenstown.
+Compare flights from Queenstown in the 10 Best Scenic Flights to Milford Sound.

 Walks

-There are some short walks to enjoy just to get those shoreside views of Milford Sound, like the Milford Sound Lookout Track (20-minute return) and the Foreshore Walk (30-minute return) both accessible from the main visitor car park.
-Additionally, there is the Bowen Falls Walk which includes a short boat ride (around NZ$10 each) to access the track from the Milford Sound Freshwater Basin Terminal.
-See a complete list of walks in the 10 Milford Sound Walks You Can’t Miss.
+There are some short walks to enjoy just to get those shoreside views of Milford Sound, like the Milford Sound Lookout Track (20 mins return) and the Foreshore Walk (30 mins return) both accessible from the main visitor car park.
+See a complete list of walks in the 20 Best Walks in Milford Sound.

 Multi-Day Hikes in Milford Sound